Threshold Vault presents

 Your secret, split into shards.

-Split any sensitive secret — seed phrase, private key, password, or recovery code — into M-of-N shards.
+Split any sensitive secret, seed phrase, private key, password, or recovery code, into M-of-N shard cards.
 Any M can recover it.
-Fewer than M reveal nothing.
+Fewer than M cannot reconstruct the encryption key.

-Browser-only Open source No server storage Quantum-safe threshold
+Browser-only Open source No server storage No public-key dependency

 Secret f(0)